Nathan7128/MobiBERT/README.md

 ---

+### Required Libraries

+As with the Gradio User Interface, you need to create a Python virtual environment to use this package.
+To do so, follow the same steps described in [this section](#developer-mode), but replace the `mobiBERT/user_interface/requirements.txt` file with `mobiBERT/pipeline/requirements.txt` in step 4.

+> [!NOTE]
+> you can — and should — install these libraries in the same virtual environment (`env`).

+---

 ### Pipeline Example

 In this section, we walk you through an example that demonstrates how to use the pipeline step by step.